 Bujagali Dam, Uganda

-The government of Uganda, with help from the World Bank and African Development Bank, is constructing a 200-megawatt dam near Bujagali Falls on the Nile, just downstream from two other large dams.
-The costly dam’s power will not meet the energy needs of most Ugandans, will drown a treasured waterfall, and could harm Lake Victoria, the world’s largest tropical lake.
+The government of Uganda, with help from the World Bank and African Development Bank, built a 200-megawatt dam near Bujagali Falls on the Nile, just downstream from two other large dams.
+The costly dam’s power has not met the energy needs of most Ugandans, will drown a treasured waterfall, and could harm Lake Victoria, the world’s largest tropical lake.

 By drowning Bujagali Falls – a spectacular series of cascading rapids which Ugandans consider a national treasure – the dam will submerge a place with great cultural and spiritual importance for the Busoga people.
 The project will also directly affect the livelihoods of about 6,800 people, impact fisheries, and submerge highly productive agricultural land and islands of high biodiversity.
 Some villagers have already been resettled for the project, with poor results.

 Local environmentalists say the costly dam will harm Uganda’s chances to pursue more sustainable energy alternatives, and point out that this project will do nothing to help the 95% of Uganda’s population who are not connected to the national grid.
 NGOs are pressing for the development of renewable energy sources, a sustainable fuelwood program, and improved efficiency to reduce the very high levels of waste in the existing system.
 The dam project's costs have skyrocketed, and the dam is now expected to cost US$860 million, plus another $74.7 million for transmission lines.